 Despite approaching his 34th birthday, Jamie Vardy is once again defying the pre-season odds placed upon him in the Premier League golden boot betting.

-Last season, 33-year-old Vardy became the oldest winner of the top scorer gong in the Premier League era as he notched 23 goals, defying pre-season odds of 25/1 in the process.
+Last season, the Leicester striker became the oldest winner of the top scorer gong in the Premier League era after racking up 23 goals and thereby overcoming pre-season odds of 25/1 to finish top of the chart.